marcorampazzo/marcorampazzo.github.io/README.md

 [Here](https://marcorampazzo.github.io/CV_Jan_2023.pdf) is my past teaching activity.

 ### Besides algebraic geometry
-I'm collaborating with [Hello Human](https://www.hellohuman.it) on machine learning.
+I'm collaborating with [Hello Human s.r.l.](https://www.hellohuman.it) on machine learning.
 More precisely, we are working at an LLM approach to recommendation systems.
 More updates soon!

 ### You may find useful